SPARC: History

 There have been three major revisions of the architecture.

 The first published version was the 32-bit SPARC version 7 (V7) in 1986.
-SPARC version 8 (V8), an enhanced SPARC architecture definition, was released in 1990.
+SPARC version 8 (V8), an enhanced SPARC architecture definition, was released in 1990 and served as the basis for the SuperSPARC series of processors shipped from 1992.
 The main differences between V7 and V8 were the addition of integer multiply and divide instructions, and an upgrade from 80-bit "extended-precision" floating-point arithmetic to 128-bit "quad-precision" arithmetic.
 SPARC V8 served as the basis for IEEE Standard 1754-1994, an IEEE standard for a 32-bit microprocessor architecture.

 SPARC version 9 (V9), the 64-bit SPARC architecture, was released by SPARC International in 1993.
 It was developed by the SPARC Architecture Committee consisting of Amdahl Corporation, Fujitsu, ICL, LSI Logic, Matsushita, Philips, Ross Technology, Sun Microsystems, and Texas Instruments.
 Newer specifications always remain compliant with the full SPARC V9 Level 1 specification.

 In 2002, the SPARC Joint Programming Specification 1 (JPS1) was released by Fujitsu and Sun, describing processor functions which were identically implemented in the CPUs of both companies ("Commonality").
 The first CPUs conforming to JPS1 were the UltraSPARC III by Sun and the SPARC64 V by Fujitsu.
 Functionalities which are not covered by JPS1 are documented for each processor in "Implementation Supplements".

 At the end of 2003, Joint Programming Specification 2 (JPS2) was released to support multicore CPUs.
 The first CPUs conforming to JPS2 were the UltraSPARC IV by Sun and the SPARC64 VI by Fujitsu.

 In early 2006, Sun released an extended architecture specification, UltraSPARC Architecture 2005 (UA2005).
 This includes not only the non-privileged and most of the privileged portions of SPARC V9, but also all the architectural extensions developed through the processor generations of UltraSPARC III, IV, and IV+, as well as Chip Multithreading Technology (CMT) extensions starting with the UltraSPARC T1 implementation: